What Is a Service Charge at a Restaurant? Everything Diners & Owners Need to Know

 Seamlessly Integrated With Operations

-Because NOVA ties service charge management directly into the POS, payments, scheduling, and payroll, owners avoid the headaches of disconnected tools.
+Because NOVA ties service charge management directly into the restaurant POS, payments, scheduling, and payroll, owners avoid the headaches of disconnected tools.
 It’s one streamlined system that keeps both operations and customer trust running smoothly.

 Automated Compliance Safeguards